cppshu/cppshu.github.io/yuanyou_ngo_website/content/zh/volunteers/reveurmk/_index.md

 ---
 # Display name
-name: reveurmk
+name: Lunde Chen

 # Username (this should match the folder name)
 volunteers:
-- reveurmk
+- Lunde Chen

 ---

-A Dreamer.
+Assistant professor in Computer Science at Shanghai University.